Table of Contents

 It combines all the benefits of a motion graphics animation but, since it emulates a different cartoon style, its visual effect delivers a more unique, professional, and engaging piece.
 And it does it without the added hassle and expense of 3D animation.

-However, this type of video style is sparsely used for commercial purposes, as producing 3D animations can be quite expensive and difficult to get the desired result.
+However, this video style is sparsely used for commercial purposes, as producing 3D animations can be quite expensive and difficult to get the desired result.
 Add to that the longer production times – as any change or adjustment requires more time to implement – and 3D might not be the best choice when time or budget is a concern.

-These pieces employ a particular video animation style, using a technique for photographing an object as it’s moved in small amounts, creating the illusion of motion when played.
+These pieces employ a particular explainer video style, using a technique for photographing an object as it’s moved in small amounts, creating the illusion of motion when played.
 You have most likely seen these types of videos used in some animated films that take advantage of this truly unique effect.

 Based on the animation of typographic fonts to express ideas.
 While it might seem overly simplistic – and… it is – it’s still an available tool that can fit perfectly with certain projects.